michaelgale/cq-gridfinity/README.md

 - v.0.4.2 - Improved script automatic renaming
 - v.0.4.3 - Fixed regression bug with using multilevel extrusion functions from cq-kit
 - v.0.4.4 - IMPORTANT FIX: generated geometry breaks using CadQuery v.2.4+ due to changes in CadQuery's `extrude` method.
 This version should work with any CQ version since it detects which CQ extrusion implementation is used at runtime.
+- v.0.4.5 - IMPORTANT FIX: fixes error in v.0.4.4 for extrusion angle

 # References